 The Spanish vowels

-In the production or articulation of a vowel, the body of the tongue arches upwards towards the roof of the mouth, its tip remaining at rest just behind the lower front teeth.
-The distinctive quality of any given vowel is a function of the tongue’s highest point in the mouth, as measured on both the vertical and the horizontal axes.
-Thus vowels are classed as being either high, mid or low, on the vertical axis, and as front, central or back, on the horizontal one.
+When a vowel is produced, the main body of the tongue arches upwards toward the roof of the mouth, while the tip of the tongue rests just behind the lower front teeth.
+The distinct sound of each vowel is determined by the position of the tongue’s highest point, which can be described along both vertical and horizontal dimensions.
+Vertically, vowels are classified as high, mid or low, depending on how high the tongue is in the mouth.
+Horizontally, they are classified as front, central or back, based on where in the mouth the tongue arches.

-Given this framework, the five vowels of Spanish can be presented schematically as in Table 1 below.
+Using this framework, the five Spanish vowels can be represented schematically as shown in Table 1 below.

 Table 1 The Spanish vowels